-My lab has produced over 80 peer-reviewed publications, almost exclusively with public funding.
+My lab has produced somewhere around 100 peer-reviewed publications, almost exclusively with public funding.

-My blog goes back ten years and my podcast gets significant downloads (www.talkingbiotechpodcast.com).
+My blog goes back ten years, and my podcast (Talking Biotech) has over 300 episodes and 1.5 million downloads (www.talkingbiotechpodcast.com).
 I'm excited to write for venues like The Conversation to present scientific and communications topics that the broader scientific community might find informative.

 2016 Borlaug Award in Agricultural Communications, 2017 Public Service Award, American Society of Plant Biologists; 2019 Association of American Agri-women Veritas Award